 Wanting to help someone else with their loss and grief is common.
 Seeing or knowing someone you care about in emotional pain is difficult.
 Watching the prolonged effects of grief on an individual may magnify the wanting to help.
 What can you do?

 Be aware of the fact grief is a personal journey with no right or wrong way to grieve.
 The grieving person’s past loss history and their unique coping skills create the foundation for future healing.

 Grief for some people is a journey from despair to hope.
 Along the way there are ups and downs; smiles and tears.
-Indecisiveness, changing moods and emotions are part of the territory.
+Indecisiveness, changing moods and emotions are all part of the grieving territory.
 What can you do?

 Be there for the grieving person.
 “Silence is golden” and often your company is all that is needed.
-Listening to the story of loss as many times as it is told even when you know it by heart is a gift for some grieving individuals.
+Listening to the story of loss as many times as it is told, even when you know it by heart, is a gift for some grieving individuals.

 There are active and passive grievers; one may need to be doing activities to vent the strong emotions while others may want to internalize and analyse their feelings in less active ways.